philipcdavis/reactfordesign.github.io/pages/javascript/javascript.md

 if (conditional) {
 	console.log('the conditional evaluated to true');
 } else {
-  console.log(’the conditional evaluated to false’);
+  console.log('the conditional evaluated to false');
 }
 ```

-If what is inside the parenthesis evaluate to true, the block inside the first set of curly brackets is run, otherwise the else block is run.
+If the `conditional` value in the parenthesis evaluates to true, the block inside the first set of curly brackets is run, otherwise the else block is run.

 Let’s use it in combination with our loop to log only the first two items in our array.
 Because we don’t need the else here, we can remove it, and we’ll get the same result.